Agoric/documentation/main/ertp/api/issuer.md

 - `payment` `{Payment}`
 - Returns: `{Amount}`

 Describe the `payment`'s balance as an Amount.
-Because `payment` cannot be trusted to provide its own true value, `issuer` must be used to validate the `payment`'s `brand` and report how much it contains.
+Because a `payment` from an untrusted source cannot be trusted to provide its own true value, `issuer` must be used to validate its `brand` and report how much it contains.

 ```js
 const { issuer: quatloosIssuer, mint: quatloosMint, brand: quatloosBrand} = makeIssuerKit('quatloos');